 Please refer to Preservation Briefs 10: Exterior Paint Problems on Historic Woodwork, and other technical briefs, as appropriate, for guidance.

 Exterior Repairs.
 Repair or partial replacement of deteriorated porches, cornices, exterior siding, doors, balustrades, stairs, or other trim when the repair or replacement is done in-kind to closely match existing material and form.
+Repointing of masonry and/or brick surfaces, including chimney and chimney flashing repairs on buildings built 1945 or later, when done in accordance with the Secretary of the Interior’s Standards for Rehabilitation remain exempt.
 Exterior repairs shall not involve ground disturbance.

 Removal of distinctive materials or alterations of features, spaces, and spatial relationships that characterize a property must be avoided and are not exempt.